grippy/node-multivariate/README.md

 # Still in development...

-Right now, there is no admin to create the tests and see the stats with pretty pictures.
-I also have a demo application to show how all this works.
+This is still in development mode (hence no tag exists with a version number).
+It should be production ready if you want to try it out.
+Be advised, no flow exists for creating the tests right now.
+Some sort of admin section to create new tests, along with test stats and graphs, is in the works.

 # Description: